angulardart/site-angulardart/src/angular/guide/forms.md

 ## Revise *app_component.dart*

-`AppComponent` is the application's root component.
+`AppComponent` is the app's root component.
 It will host our new `HeroFormComponent`.

 Replace the contents of the starter app version with the following: